pingcap/docs-tidb-operator/en/backup-restore-overview.md

     - `wasabi`: Wasabi Object Storage
     - `other`: Any other S3 compatible provider

-* `spec.s3.region`: If you want to use Amazon S3 for backup storage, configure this field as the Region where Amazon S3 is located.
+* `spec.s3.region`: If you want to use Amazon S3 for backup storage, configure this field as the region where Amazon S3 is located.
 * `.spec.s3.bucket`: The name of the bucket compatible with S3 storage.
 * `.spec.s3.prefix`: If you set this field, the value is used to make up the remote storage path `s3://${.spec.s3.bucket}/${.spec.s3.prefix}/backupName`.
 * `.spec.s3.acl`: The supported access-control list (ACL) policies.